nilearn/nilearn/README.rst

 statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.

-This work is made available by the INRIA Parietal Project Team and the scikit-learn folks, among which P. Gervais, A. Abraham, V. Michel, A.
+This work is made available by a community of people, amongst which the INRIA Parietal Project Team and the scikit-learn folks, in particular
+P. Gervais, A. Abraham, V. Michel, A.
 Gramfort, G. Varoquaux, F. Pedregosa, B. Thirion, M. Eickenberg, C. F. Gorgolewski,
-D. Bzdok and L. Estève.
+D. Bzdok, L. Estève and B. Cippolini.

 Important links
 ===============